micromata/Baumeister/README.md

 ## Unit tests

-We use [Jest](https://facebook.github.io/jest/), for running unit test and generating test coverage reports.
+We use [Jest](https://facebook.github.io/jest/), for running unit tests and generating test coverage reports.
 See config in property `jest` in `package.json`.

-Just type the following to run all test once:
+Just type the following to run all tests once:

 ```
 npm test